enkidevs/curriculum/web/html/web-page-structure/html-element.md

 ---
 ## Content

-The HTML `<html>` element is the root (top-level element) of an HTML document and is the primary container for all of the other elements in the documents, which are they descendants of this one element.
+The HTML `<html>` element is the root (top-level element) of an HTML document and is the primary container for all of the other elements in the documents, which are the descendants of this one element.

 Within every `<html>` element are two primary elements:
 * `<head>`: Data useful for the page.